oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

     >Note: APEX Assistant responds with a query as shown in the above screenshot.

-6. Next, let’s adjust the query so that the highest count appears at the top.
+6. Next adjust the query so that the highest count appears at the top.
 Enter the following prompt and press Enter.

     **Prompt 2:**
      ```